How to Install Plugin in Android Studio: Complete Developer’s Guide

 Understanding the different types of Android plugins is crucial for making informed architectural decisions.
 The plugin architecture landscape offers several distinct categories, each serving specific purposes in the development workflow.

-Library Plugins are probably the most common type you’ll encounter.
+Library Plugins are probably the most common type you’ll encounter when learning how to install plugin in Android Studio.
 These are pre-built code modules that provide specific functionality like image loading (Glide, Picasso), networking (Retrofit, Volley), or database operations (Room, Realm).
 They integrate seamlessly into your project’s dependency tree and become part of your compiled application.

 Library plugins deserve special attention because they form the backbone of most modern Android applications.
 Unlike feature plugins that add user-facing functionality, library plugins typically provide developer-facing tools and utilities that make your code more efficient and maintainable.